fraggjkee/wetransfer/README.md

 Please see TODOs I've left throughout the code for the things that require further improvement outside of this assignment's scope.

-A special note regarding Jetpack Compose: I've started using it in a simple pet project, but for this assignment I decided to go with the regular views since I'm still new to Compose.
+A special note regarding Jetpack Compose: I've started using it in a simple pet project, but for this assignment I decided to go with the regular views since I'm still new to Compose and using it here wouldn't be a proper demonstration of my experience.
+But I'm really open to start using it in Production:)